an-intrepid-coder/sector34/README.md

 * Ctrl + Shift + D for debug mode.
 Currently, this disables the fog of war and has no other effect for the player.
 If you just want to watch the AI play a game, then this is a fun option.
 Many of the things the AI does are best observed across the whole map, when it has reached critical mass with its forces.

+* 'd' by itself, without shift + ctrl, will activate deploy mode for the currently selected systems.

 * Ctrl + Shift + H for "hard mode".
 This gives a flat bonus to AI Empire ship production, to offset the player's ability to pool and bank reenforcements.
 They will reach critical mass much sooner, and be a much bigger challenge.

 * Ctrl + Shift + C to only show battles that are unlikely to be lopsided.
 This isn't fool-proof, and you'll still get some lopsided ones, but it will filter out most of the lopsided ones in the late game if you're like me and enjoy watching the gratuitous space fights when the fleets get big.